arnaugomez/agent-spaces/proposal/problems-with-tool-calling-and-mcp.md

-# AI does not need tools, it needs a coding workbench
+# Code: the new standard for AI agents

 ## Summary

 AI models can achieve complex tasks by writing code that performs these tasks.
-This approach is significantly more efficient and reliable than interacting with tools and MCP servers.
+This approach is more efficient and reliable than tools and MCP servers.

 Moreover, Tools and MCPs can be transformed into code APIs, so any AI agent with tools can be re-written as a code agent that achieves the same tasks cheaper and faster.